 What does Tyrell mean?

-Tyrell \t(y)-re-ll\ as a boys' name is pronounced tye-REL, TER-el.
+Tyrell [tyrell] as a boys' name is pronounced tye-REL, TER-el.
 Possibly (Old French) "puller", and started as a nickname for a stubborn person, implying a comparison with a horse that uncooperatively pulls on the reins.
 Also possibly derivative of Tyr, the name of the Scandinavian god of battle.
 Tuesday was named for Tyr.

-Tyrell is a somewhat prominent first name for men (#1019 out of 1220, Top 84%) and an even more prominent last name for both adults and children (#11614 out of 88799, Top 13%).
+Tyrell is a somewhat prominent first name for men (#1019 out of 1220, Top 84%) and an even more prominent last name for both adults and children (#17561 out of 150436, Top 12%).
 (2000 U.S. Census)

-Tyrell entered the list in 1980-1989 and reached its peak position of #354 in the U.S. in 1992, but is not ranked at the moment.
-(2014 Birth Statistics)
+Tyrell entered the list in 1970-1979 and reached its peak position of #354 in the U.S. in 1992, and is presently at #1113.
+(2015 Birth Statistics)